 - Ethmoid sinuses are between the eyes.
 Facial pain or pressure in these sinuses may radiate to the forehead or eyes.

 - Sphenoid sinuses are in the center of the skull and may cause pain radiating to the top and back of the head.
 Because the sinuses drain into the back of the nasal cavity, symptoms may include nasal stuffiness and congestion.
 When the condition is severe, the eyes may fail to drain into the nose resulting in watery eyes.
 If the middle ears fail to drain into the nose, ear pressure, pain or dizziness may occur.

 How does Balloon Sinuplasty help clear blocked sinuses without the need for conventional sinus surgery?

 The goal of any sinus procedure is to restore normal sinus drainage and circulation so mucous, debris and bacteria do not accumulate in the sinuses.
 In conventional endoscopic sinus surgery, specialized instruments are placed into the nose along with a small endoscope to surgically resect diseased tissue and open or core out the sinuses.

-Balloon Sinuplasty (also known as Balloon Sinus Dilation) is a minimally invasive procedure performed through the nostrils that utilizes a small balloon catheter to dilate obstructed sinus passages without making any incisions.
+Balloon Sinuplasty (also known as Balloon Sinus Dilation) is a minimally invasive procedure performed through the nostrils that utilize a small balloon catheter to dilate obstructed sinus passages without making any incisions.

 Patient Preparation & Procedure for Balloon Sinuplasty Procedure: